kinertiateam/goBoost-API-Docs/source/index.html.md

   - shell

 toc_footers:
-  - <a href='https://support.goboost.io' target="_blank">Contact us for Oauth credentials</a>
+  - <a href='http://support.goboost.io' target="_blank">Contact us for Oauth credentials</a>

 includes:
   - errors

-search: true
+search: false

 code_clipboard: true
 ---

 # Introduction

 Welcome to the GoBoost API!
-You can use this API to get access reporting data about your GoBoost account.
+You can use this API to get access to reporting data about your GoBoost account.

 # Terminology
-Heirarchy - The GoBoost app is setup with a family type heirarchy.
+**Hierarchy -** The GoBoost app is set up with a family type hierarchy.
 There are Organizations, Companies, Users, and User Roles.

-Organization - An organization represents a partner business that refers small businesses to use GoBoost.
-Organizations can be setup in a heirarchy of their own, meaning an organization can be a child of another organization.
-Examples of popular heirarchies: Manufacturer -> Distributor -> Small Business or Manufacturer -> Small Business.
-Users who are tied to an organization are able to see all "descendents" of that organization.
-So if you have a role at an organization that has organizations below it and companies below that, you'd be able to see everything about all companies tied to all organizations below you in the heirarchy.
+**Organization -** An Organization represents a partner business that refers small businesses to use GoBoost.
+Organizations can be setup in a hierarchy of their own, meaning an Organization can be a child of another organization.
+Examples of popular hierarchies: Manufacturer -> Distributor -> Small Business or Manufacturer -> Small Business.
+Users who are tied to an Organization are able to see all "descendents" of that Organization.
+If you have a role at an Organization that has Organizations below it and Companies below that, you'd be able to see everything about all Companies tied to all Organizations below you in the hierarchy.

-Company - A company represents a business that GoBoost is using our products.
-Companies must belong to at least one organization above it in the heirarchy.
+**Company -** A Company represents a business that is using GoBoost products.
+Companies must belong to at least one Organization above it in the hierarchy.

-Users - Users represent the actual people that are using the GoBoost system.
-User's are tied to organizations and/or companies and the role is what controls their access level.
+**Users -** Users represent the actual people that are using the GoBoost system.
+User's are tied to Organizations and/or Companies and the role is what controls their access level.

-User Roles - User roles are used to tie a user to either an organization or a company or both.
-The role that's chosen when you Authenticate into the API controls the level at which you'll be seeing data.
+**User Roles -** User Roles are used to tie a user to either an Organization or a Company or both.
+The role that's chosen when you authenticate into the API controls the level at which you'll be seeing data.

 # Authentication

 ## Flow
-GoBoost uses the oauth 2.0 protocol for Authentication.<br /><br />
+GoBoost uses the Oauth 2.0 protocol for Authentication.<br /><br />
 Oauth Flow:<br />
-1. POST to get a grant code and the list of user roles you have access to using your Base64 encoded login credentials and the Oauth App Client ID.<br />
+1. POST to get a grant code and the list of User Roles you have access to using your Base64 encoded login credentials and the Oauth app Client ID.<br />
 2. POST the grant code you received from the previous step to the token route and you'll get a access token, refresh token, expires in seconds, and a status back.<br />
 3. Use the access token as a bearer token in the Authorization header of each request you make to the GoBoost API.

 ## Grant Code

-The first step in the authentication process is to get a Grant code.
+The first step in the authentication process is to get a Grant Code.
 To do this you will pass your Base64 encoded email and password login credentials and the auth route.

-This will return the grant code, along with a list of the user roles that this user has access to.
+This will return the Grant Code, along with a list of the User Roles that this user has access to.

-You'll need to select the role you want to authenticate and use the grant code you received to get an access token.
+You'll need to select the role you want to authenticate and use the Grant Code you received to get an access token.

 ```shell
 # With shell, you can just pass the correct header with each request